hgbekrar/library-ml/README.md

 *This library is specially designed for someone intested in AI research*

 *This library can be used to help learners understand research papers faster in order to fill in their knowledge.*

+*For the moment I complete the notebooks and problems from the following book!!*
 ## books : currently reading
 * "Understanding Deep Learning" — Simon J.D.
 Prince (2023)
 * ![Static Badge](https://img.shields.io/badge/progress%20-%20chapter%204%2F21-blue)